Advances in Quantum Genetic Algorithms: Introduction

 \subsection{Applications of QGA}

-Research in QGA is marked by four periods (Fig. \ref{fig:timechart}), from the foundations of quantum algorithms and Quantum-Inspired Genetic Algorithms (QIGA) in 1996 to applications of QIGA after 1999, followed by a focus on adapting the standard GA steps to quantum computers in hybrid algorithms between 2006 and 2016, and finally, the contemporaneous period, marked by an increased number of publications in applications of hybrid QGA after 2016, the year of the first peer-review survey in QGAs \cite{lahoz2016quantum}.
+Research in QGA is marked by five periods (Fig. \ref{fig:timechart}), from the foundations of quantum algorithms and Quantum-Inspired Genetic Algorithms (QIGA) in 1996 to applications of QIGA after 1999, followed by a focus on adapting the standard GA steps to quantum computers in hybrid algorithms between 2006 and 2016, and finally, the contemporaneous period, marked by an increased number of publications in applications of hybrid QGAs after 2016, the year of the first peer-review survey in QGAs \cite{lahoz2016quantum}.
+Right after the Applications Age, the focus on scaling and partitioning prototypical applications to accommodate larger circuits and larger systems \cite{ibarrondo2023quantum} marks a smooth transition to the Scaling Age.
 The milestones and main authors in the field are listed in Fig. \ref{fig:timechart}.

 The applications of QGAs comprise engineering problems, smart cities, cloud computing and text analysis.
 For example, synchronous motors that are used in blenders and other rotating engines are optimized by Wang \emph{et al.} \cite{wang2023pid} using QGA, considering three parameters of a PID speed controller for permanent magnet synchronous motors.
 These parameters are usually only obtained by heuristic experiments, subjecting the speed control of the motors to instability.
 The authors succeeded in showing that a custom, improved QGA can be used to find the minimum value of four special functions with a better performance than the previous classical and quantum GA, and thus achieve faster speed and stable state.